Creating automation principals

 - LDAP server access — Access an LDAP server such as an Active Directory server.

 This procedure lets you map multiple roles to an automation principal.
-Alternatively, you can also map a particular role to an automation principal (see Role - Agent ACL).
+Alternatively, you can map a particular role to an automation principal (see Role - Agent ACL).
 Rather than mapping automation principals to roles, you can accomplish the same mapping on a server-by-server basis using server properties.
 For information, see Using server properties to map automation principals for Windows user mapping.

 You might need to create an automation principal that provides credentials for a superuser on UNIX systems.
 A superuser automation principal is the same as any other automation principal.
 It simply includes credentials for a superuser.